 Residential investment properties, if bought well, offer strong capital growth to investors.
 It is normal for a well-located property in Sydney to grow in value by 50% or more over 10 years.

 Commercial properties vary significantly in growth prospects.
-Office spaces and retail shops grow at vastly different rates, so it is difficult to speak broadly about.
-But if we speak again to our $2,000,000 Sydney retail shop example, you can happily expect a 10-year growth of around 40%.
-This occurs in line with the annual rental increases.
+Office spaces and retail shops grow at vastly different rates, so it is difficult to speak broadly for all commercial properties, but on a $2,000,000 Sydney retail shop example, you can expect 10-year growth of around 40%, which occurs in line with annual rental increases.

-Both asset classes make fantastic investments for varied reasons.
-They both offer investors financial stability, healthy capital growth and a hedge against inflation.
+Both residential and commercial asset classes make fantastic investments, offering investors financial stability, healthy capital growth and a hedge against inflation.

-Residential properties require less capital up-front than commercial properties of the same price.
-Leases are shorter, tenancy turnover is higher, and landlords need to factor in ongoing expenses and maintenance costs.
+Residential properties require less up-front capital than commercial properties of the same price, with shorter leases and higher tenancy turnover, and landlords need to factor in ongoing expenses and maintenance costs.
 However, re-letting is cheap and quick, and vacancy is minimal.

-Commercial properties on the other hand require more capital up-front; but offer an immediate positive cashflow position – as well as a higher rate of return for investors.
-They also have lower ongoing maintenance costs, with most of these covered by the tenant.
-The leases are longer, have in-built rental increases, but are more complex and onerous.
-Vacancy periods are also longer, and leasing costs are higher.
+Commercial properties on the other hand require more capital upfront but offer an immediate positive cashflow position and a higher rate of return for investors.
+They also have lower ongoing maintenance costs, most of which are covered by the tenant.
+The leases are longer and have in-built rental increases, but they are more complex and onerous as vacancy periods are longer, and leasing costs are higher.

-On balance, there are great arguments for both asset classes as investment choices.
-When building a property portfolio for wealth creation – it is best to diversify investments into both commercial and residential property.
+When considering whether to invest in residential or commercial property, there are great arguments for both asset classes as investment choices.
+When building a property portfolio for wealth creation, it is best to diversify investments into both commercial and residential property.

-If you have any questions about commercial property investment, or would like to discuss which is best for you, you can reach me directly at greg@roseandjones.com.au.
+If you have any questions about commercial property investment or would like to discuss which is best for you, get in touch with the Rose and Jones team now.